 7. Users in the possession of State owned mobile devices during transport or use in public places, meeting rooms and other unprotected areas must not leave these devices unattended at any time, and must take all reasonable and appropriate precautions to protect and control these devices from unauthorized physical access, tampering, loss or theft.

 8. Agencies shall establish and document reporting, mitigation and remediation procedures for lost or stolen mobile devices containing State data and for State data that is compromised through accidental or non-authorized access or disclosure.

 9. In the event that a mobile device containing State data is lost, stolen, or misplaced, and/or the user has determined unauthorized access has occurred, the user must immediately notify his or her Agency of the incident.
-The affected Agency must immediately notify the DOIT Help Desk of the incident in order to initiate effective and timely response and remediation.
+The affected Agency must immediately notify the DAS-BEST helpdesk of the incident in order to initiate effective and timely response and remediation.

 10. Agencies shall develop and implement a formal, documented security awareness and training program sufficient to ensure compliance with this policy.

 11. Agencies must obtain a signed, formal acknowledgement from users indicating that they have understood, and agreed to abide by the rules of this policy.